Ferry: Catamaran

 Since 1990 high speed catamarans have revolutionised ferry services, replacing hovercraft, hydrofoils and conventional monohull ferries.
 In the 1990s there were a variety of builders, but the industry has consolidated to two builders of large vehicular ferries between 60 and 120 metres.
 Incat of Hobart, Tasmania favours a Wave-piercing hull to deliver a smooth ride, while Austal of Perth, Western Australia builds ships based on SWATH designs.
 Both these companies also compete in the smaller river ferry industry with a number of other ship builders.

 Stena Line once operated the largest catamarans in the world, the Stena HSS class, between the United Kingdom and Ireland.
 These waterjet-powered vessels, displaced 19,638 tonnes, accommodating 375 passenger cars and 1,500 passengers.
 Other examples of these super-size catamarans are found in the Condor Ferries fleet with the Condor Voyager and Rapide.

 Roll-on/roll-off

 Roll-on/roll-off ferries (RORO) are large conventional ferries named for the ease by which vehicles can board and leave.

 Cruiseferry / RoPax

 A cruiseferry is a ship that combines the features of a cruise ship with a roll-on/roll-off ferry.
 They are also known as RoPax for their combined Roll on/Roll Off and passenger design.

 Fast RoPax ferry

 Fast RoPax ferries are conventional ferries with a large garage intake and a relatively large passenger capacity, with conventional diesel propulsion and propellers that sail over 25 kn.
 Pioneering this class of ferries was Attica Group, when it introduced Superfast I between Greece and Italy in 1995 through its subsidiary company Superfast Ferries.
-Cabins, if existent, are much smaller than those on cruise ships.